GRANTS MADE

 Update July 2023: DesMarais writes, "Myths Of Free Love is complete!
 It's about 40 minutes long, which hits our goal of a full-length [TV] drama."
 It's available for streaming here.
 "I cannot thank you enough for your help with this project.
 With your generous grant, I was able to bring a long-standing dream of mine to life.
 I've had so many wonderful conversations about polyamory with my cast and crew, and it feels like I'm finally using my artistic voice the way I've always dreamed."

-● Katie Nicole Adams, post-doctoral research fellow at Purdue University: $4,000 to recruit and pay 200 volunteers $20 each for their time in a research study tentatively titled "Keeping It Going: Novel Relationship Maintenance Strategies within Polyamorous Relationships."
-This project will assess "what validated and/or novel maintenance strategies are used among people in consensually non-monogamous (CNM) relationships," with an eye to identifying particularly effective ways that people maintain mutual long-term commitments within these nontraditional relationships. $2,000 given February 8, 2023; the other $2,000 to be given after the first 100 subjects are recruited.
+● Katie Nicole Adams, post-doctoral research fellow at Purdue University: $4,000 to recruit and pay 200 subjects $20 each for their time in a research study tentatively titled "Keeping It Going: Novel Relationship Maintenance Strategies within Polyamorous Relationships."
+This project will assess "what validated and/or novel maintenance strategies are used among people in consensually non-monogamous (CNM) relationships," with an eye to identifying particularly effective ways that people maintain mutual long-term commitments within these nontraditional relationships. $2,000 given February 2023, the other $2,000 given December 2023 after the first 100 subjects were recruited.

 ● Polyamory Legal Advocacy Coalition (PLAC): $2,456, fiscally sponsored by the Chosen Family Law Center, to pay expenses enabling PLAC's first in-person strategy and planning retreat, held at Harvard Law School, Cambridge, MA, February 3-4, 2023.
 This was the first gathering of all the principal PLAC activists.
 Through many hours of meetings across two days they learned much more of each other's polyamory legal advocacy work and experience, shared information from around the country, built deep bonds as trusted colleagues, and strategized directions forward.
 Two Polyamory Foundation directors were invited to the final dinner (take-out at a member's apartment).
 Intense discussions ran to nearly midnight.
 We were dazzled by the concentrated brilliance, expertise, and capability packed into these couple of rooms.
 Watch these folks.